 - 1. Drivers must have a valid, non-probationary driver's license and no physical disability that may impair the ability to drive safely. - 2.
-The vehicle should have a valid registration and meet state safety requirements. - 3.
-The vehicle must be insured for the minimum limits of \$100,000 per person, \$300,000 per occurrence. - 4.
+Drivers must be a parent/guardian of the student.
+Teachers and other personnel shall not drive students other than their own children.
+Teachers may be the second adult in the vehicle. - 3.
+The vehicle should have a valid registration and meet state safety requirements. - 4.
+The vehicle must be insured for the minimum limits of \$100,000 per person, \$300,000 per occurrence. - 5.
 Drivers should be experienced drivers and demonstrate maturity necessary to provide for the safety of those they are transporting.
-Drivers must be at least 21 years of age. - 5.
-Every person in the private vehicle must wear a seatbelt and follow safety seat laws depending on the age and weight of the student. - 6.
-Each driver should be given a copy of the approved itinerary including the route(s) to be followed and a summary of their responsibilities. - 7.
-Adults should not be permitted to smoke in the vehicle. - 8.
-All adults who will assist in transporting students must be Protecting God's Children compliant.
+Drivers must be at least 21 years of age. - 6.
+Every person in the private vehicle must wear a seatbelt and follow safety seat laws depending on the age and weight of the student. - 7.
+Each driver should be given a copy of the approved itinerary including the route(s) to be followed and a summary of their responsibilities. - 8.
+Adults should not be permitted to smoke in the vehicle. - 9.
+All adults who will assist in transporting students must be Protecting God's Children and Prevent and Protect compliant.
 Please check with the Parish Office for details.